 6. Take a virtual tour of the National Museum of the American Latino

-From lawmakers, advocates, artistic creators, entertainment stars, and more, Hispanic Americans are making a huge impact in today’s society.
-Point out these famous, influential Hispanics to your students.
-Take time to also teach about influential Hispanic Americans from the past.
-One great resource is to virtually explore the Molina Family Latino Gallery at the Smithsonian National Museum of the American Latino and watch videos, read facts, and more.
+From lawmakers, advocates, and artistic creators to entertainment superstars, Hispanic Americans are making a huge impact in today’s society.
+Explore the Molina Family Latino Gallery at the Smithsonian National Museum of American Art online, where students can learn about famous and influential Hispanic Americans.

 7. Play Hispanic music